NairaSarkis/Master-Thesis/README.md

 >
 ### 4. Sorting and indexing BAM files
 >
-> Since all created kallisto subdirectories are named "pseudoalignments.bam", they were renamed and retrieved from the subdirectories.
+> Since all created kallisto subdirectories are named "pseudoalignments.bam", they are renamed and retrieved from the subdirectories.
 All mapping information is stored in the pseudobam files.
 >
 > ```for f in *.bam; do samtools view -b $f > $f.view; done```
 > ```for f in *.view; do samtools sort $f -o $f.sorted.bam; done```